 - Does the institution file many suspicious activity reports (SARs) annually compared to the other institutions in the same geographical area?
 If not, what might be the reason?

-Determine whether these volumes are increasing or decreasing and what controls the bank or credit union has in place for each.
+Determine whether these volumes are increasing or decreasing and what controls the bank or credit union has for each customer or Member Base.

-The customer or member base should be evaluated on several factors, such as how many high-risk customers or members the financial institution has.
+The customer or member base should be evaluated on several factors, such as the number of high-risk customers or members of the financial institution.
 Consider the following types of customers in your account base:

 - Non-Resident Aliens (NRAs)